 - Mental health: Those already struggling with mood disorders, such as anxiety and depression, may be more likely to seek out unhealthy coping mechanisms for dealing with stress, including drinking or using drugs.

 It is important to note that nobody is fully immune to addiction, though a person’s addictive tendencies may vary in terms of intensity and pervasiveness based on the risk factors mentioned above.
-Like many other chronic diseases, such as diabetes, some will be more at-risk than others, but there is no definitive way of knowing who will be impacted.
+Like many other chronic diseases, some people will be more at-risk of becoming addicted than others.
+There is no definitive way of knowing.
 Therefore, it is critical for everyone to examine their individual risk factors and take precautions to prevent the onset or development of substance use disorders.